Mafoko: Structuring and Building Open Multilingual Terminologies for South African NLP: Methodology

 \subsection{Data Release and Availability}

-The dataset is openly licensed (see Section 3.6) and accessible on multiple platforms, including GitHub\footnote{\url{https://github.com/dsfsi/za-marito/}}, Zenodo, and HuggingFace, to align with FAIR data principles \citep{wilkinson2016fair}.
+The dataset is openly licensed (see Section 3.6) and accessible on multiple platforms, including GitHub\footnote{\url{https://github.com/dsfsi/za-mafoko}}, Zenodo\footnote{\url{https://doi.org/10.5281/zenodo.17484991}} \cite{marivate_mafoko_2025_17484991}, and HuggingFace collection\footnote{\url{https://huggingface.co/collections/dsfsi/za-mafoko}}, to align with FAIR data principles \citep{wilkinson2016fair}.
+We are working with SADILAR to contribute to their \emph{LwimiLinks} initiative (Mafoko is already listed on there), but we also hope to have a mirror of Mafoko available via SADILAR's digital mirrors.
 We plan to provide both bulk download options and API access.
 A feedback and validation interface is also under development to enable community-driven refinement by linguists, translators, and other stakeholders.
 This approach supports a virtuous cycle of continuous improvement, ensuring the resource remains relevant and accurate over time.